Zprime137/iZ-lib/README.md

 ### Classic Sieve-iZ Algorithm

 A simple yet effective method that focuses on numbers of the form $6x \pm 1$ (the iZ set), reducing the search space from $n$ to $\frac{n}{3}$, thereby avoiding a large portion of the redundancies that arise from considering all numbers.
-The approach reduces the composite-marking complexity from
+The approach reduces the composite-marking complexity from the traditional

 $$n \sum^{\sqrt{n}}_{p=2} \frac{1}{p}$$